 Check the product details before ordering to make sure you get exactly what you’re looking for.

 What’s the difference between whey protein isolate and concentrate?
 Well, a few things.
-For one thing, you can find that you’ll pay a bit more for isolate.
-But there’s also the manufacturing process which is important.
+For one thing, you can find that you’ll pay a bit more for isolate, but is higher in protein and really low in fats and sugars.

 The production of whey protein isolate is incredibly similar to whey except for a few factors.
 Similarly to whey concentrate, isolate is derived as a by product of yogurt or cheese production but measures are taken to reduce both the fat and carbohydrate content.
 The result is that the whey protein isolate contains roughly 90% more protein than concentrate.

-Whey protein isolates are also the typical choice for those who are lactose-intolerant as it contains a lot less lacrosse.
+Whey protein isolates are also the typical choice for those who are lactose-intolerant as it contains a lot less lactose.

 Similar to whey, casein protein is also derived from milk.
 But what’s the difference?
 The reason why you would choose casein protein over whey protein comes down to the absorption rate.
 Casein is absorbed by the body a lot slower than typical whey or whey isolate.

 Choosing between a fast-acting protein and a slow-releasing one can come down to personal preference.
 However, one study found that “in contrast to young subjects, a fast protein may be more beneficial than a slow one in elderly subjects, to limit body protein loss.”